AurorinhaBoreal/VotingCRUD-BackEnd/README.md

 Because the API is deployed, you can just open the frontEnd for the communication to be made, if you still want to see it working, the deployed link is [this](https://votacao-api.onrender.com/agenda).

-But if you still want to test the API locally, you can read the section below.
+But if you want to test the API locally, you can read the section below.

 You can use Docker to do all the hard work.
 You simply need to run the command to start building the database and api images and containers.